“‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord” (Isaiah 55:8, NIV).

 God’s Ownership and Control

 Read 1 Chronicles 29:11-12 “Everything in the heavens and earth is yours, O Lord, and this is your kingdom.
 We adore you as being in control of everything.
-Riches and honor come from you alone, and you are the ruler of all mankind; your hand controls power and might, and it is at your discretion that men are made great and given strength” (TLB).
+Riches and honour come from you alone, and you are the ruler of all mankind; your hand controls power and might, and it is at your discretion that men are made great and given strength” (TLB).

 Psalm 24:1 “The earth is the Lord’s, and everything in it, the world, and all who live in it” (NIV).